 AS SHE STUMPS for the Senate these days, Elizabeth Warren is trying her best to emphasize economics over gender.
 So at a campaign stop this week, when I asked her about our bizarre, retrograde, Limbaugh-drenched national conversation about birth control, she tried to spin the subject back to finance.
 Contraception, she said, is “an economic issue, as well as a social issue.’’

 Warren was talking about families, many of whom struggle to fit health care costs into their household budgets.
 But her statement works on a macro level, too.
 For fiscal conservatives and deficit hawks, birth control turns out to be something of a miracle drug.
 It saves everyone money.

-Consider a brief released last Monday by the Brookings Institution, that studied family-planning programs covered by Medicaid, and came to an eye-opening conclusion.
-Every taxpayer dollar spent on family planning services - including teen pregnancy prevention programs, media campaigns against unprotected sex, and expanded access to birth control - would save between two and six dollars of taxpayer money.
+Consider a brief released last Monday by the Brookings Institution that studied family planning programs covered by Medicaid, and came to an eye-opening conclusion.
+Every taxpayer dollar spent on family planning services - teen pregnancy prevention programs, media campaigns, and especially birth control - would save taxpayers between $2 and $6.

 That’s a small-c conservative estimate, the study notes, that doesn’t take into account some of the other potential benefits if children are born at an optimal time in their parents’ lives: less spending on welfare and criminal justice, better high school graduation rates.
 And the general, simple principle - reducing unplanned pregnancies saves money - has clear implications for health care writ large, said Adam Thomas, the study’s author and a professor at the Georgetown Public Policy Institute.